dspinellis/ai-cli-lib/README.md

 # Global installation for all users
 sudo make install

-# Local installation for the currently logged-in user
+# Local installation for the user executing the command
 make install PREFIX=~
 ```